oracle-livelabs/apex/employee-onboarding/7-create-workflow-pages/create-workflow-pages.md

         - Report Context: **My Workflows**

-        - Form Page Name: **My Workflows Me Form**.
+        - Form Page Name: **My Workflows Form**.
 This is used for the Workflow Details page.

     Click **Create Page**.